 What Channels Are on Sling TV?

-There are two basic plans, both of which come with free 10-hour cloud DVR: Sling Blue and Sling Orange.
-Both come with A&E, AMC, AXS TV, BBC America, Bloomberg Television, Cartoon Network, Cheddar, CNN, Comedy Central, Comet, Epic Drive-in, Food Network, Fuse, HGTV, History, IFC, ID, Lifetime, Local Now, Newsy, Stadium, TBS, TNT, Trvl, and Vice.
+Both plans (Sling Blue and Sling Orange) come with free 10-hour cloud DVR.
+Both come with A&E, AMC, BBC America, Bloomberg Television, Cartoon Network, Cheddar, CNN, Comedy Central, Comet, Food Network, Fuse, HGTV, History, IFC, ID, Lifetime, TBS, TNT, Trvl, Vice, and more.

-With Sling Blue, you can have three device streams, and it’s more news and entertainment focused.
-There’s Bravo, BET, Discovery, E!, Fox in select markets, Fox News, FS1, FX, HLN, MSNBC, National Geographic, NBC in select markets, NBC Sports in select markets, NBCSN in select markets, Paramount Network, Syfy, TLC, tru TV, and USA.
+With Sling Blue, you can have three device streams, and the channels are more news and entertainment focused: Bravo, BET, Discovery, E!, Fox in select markets, Fox News, FS1, FX, HLN, MSNBC, National Geographic.
+Paramount Network, Syfy, TLC, tru TV, and USA.
+Additionally, Sling TV offers NBC, NBC Sports, and NBCSN in select markets.

-Via the DVR functionality, you can record full seasons or single episodes, and everything is available under the “My TV” tab on the Sling app.
-You can record as many shows as you want at one time, but the standard cloud DVR service only includes 10 hours — you’ll have to upgrade if you want more than that.
+Sling TV has DVR so you can record full seasons or single episodes of as many shows as you want at one time.
+But the standard cloud DVR service only includes 10 hours — you’ll have to upgrade if you want more than that.

-The Blue and Orange plans are $30 each, and the extra channel bundles (grouped via genre — lifestyle, comedy, kids, news, etc.) are $5 add-ons.
-You can also subscribe to both Blue and Orange for $45, which gets you up to four streams (the three from Blue and the one from Orange).
+As stated above, the Blue and Orange plans are $35 each ($25 for the first) month.
+The extra channel bundles are $5 add-ons.
+You can also subscribe to both Blue and Orange for $50, which gets you up to four streams (the three from Blue and the one from Orange).

-And if you’d like to receive up to 50 hours of cloud storage on your DVR, you can add Cloud DVR Plus for $45 a month.
+You receive up to 50 hours of cloud storage on your DVR, but you can upgrade to DVR Plus for an extra $5 a month which gives you 200 extra hours of storage.
 DVR functionality is available on all devices except Xfinity X1, and all live content except digital networks (Local Now, ESPN3, ACC Network Extra, and SEC Network+).

 How Do I Watch Local Channels?

-Aside from getting an HD antenna, you can also watch local channels via AirTV, Locast, CBS All Access, and Peacock.
+Aside from getting an HD antenna, you can also watch local channels via AirTV, Locast, and Peacock.
+Sling TV also offers Paramount+ (formerly CBS All Access).

-Local Fox affiliate channels are available to watch via Sling Blue in the following markets: New York, Philadelphia, Chicago, Detroit, Washington, DC, Atlanta, Houston, Orlando/Daytona/Melbourne, Tampa/St. Petersburg, Gainesville, Milwaukee, Minneapolis/St. Paul, Dallas/Ft.
+Local Fox affiliate channels are available on Sling Blue in the select markets including, New York, Philadelphia, Chicago, Detroit, Washington, DC, Atlanta, Houston, Orlando/Daytona/Melbourne, Tampa/St. Petersburg, Gainesville, Milwaukee, Minneapolis/St. Paul, Dallas/Ft.
 Worth, Austin, Phoenix, Seattle, Los Angeles, and San Francisco/Oakland/San Jose.

-And local NBC affiliate channels are available to watch via Sling Blue in these markets: New York, Philadelphia, Chicago, Boston, Washington, DC, Miami/Ft.
+Local NBC affiliate channels are available on Sling Blue in these markets: New York, Philadelphia, Chicago, Boston, Washington, D.C., Miami/Ft.
 Lauderdale, Hartford/New Haven, Dallas/Ft.
 Worth, Los Angeles, San Francisco/Oakland/San Jose, and San Diego.

-You can watch sporting events from ABC, including college football and NBA basketball, via the Sling Orange stream of ESPN3.
+You can watch sporting events from ABC, such as college football and NBA basketball, via the Sling Orange stream of ESPN3.

-If you’re in an urban area or a close suburb, an indoor antenna (which is about the size of a phone book and attaches to a window or a wall) should be strong enough to pick up all your local channels.
+Depending on what area you live in, a small indoor antenna should be strong enough to pick up all your local channels.
 In rural areas you might need an outdoor antenna, since they’re further away from broadcast towers, and receiving a stable signal is more difficult.
 An outdoor antenna with an amplifier will boost the signal even more.

 How Do I Install Sling TV?